-If you do not have another class of NYS driver license, you will receive your motorcycle license with your photo by mail in approximately two weeks after the date of your road test.
-You do not have to visit a DMV office.
+- if you do not have another class of New York State driver license, you will receive your motorcycle license with your photo by mail about 2 weeks after your road test (you do not have to visit a DMV office)

-If you already have another class of NYS driver license, wait at least seven days after your road test to apply for your motorcycle license at a DMV office.
-You must
+- if you already have another class of New York State driver license, wait at least 7 days after your road test to apply for your motorcycle license at a DMV office, and be sure to

 - mark the "Change" box at the top, and write in “Add Class M (or MJ)" in the "Other Change" box

-- bring your temporary motorcycle license, your motorcycle learner permit and your current photo driver license to a DMV office
+- bring your temporary motorcycle license, your motorcycle permit and your current photo license

 - pay the $12.50 fee to amend your driver license

 Both driver license classes will be listed on your new document (for example, Class DM).
-Your new driver license expires on the same date as your previous one.
+Your new license expires on the same date as your previous one.

-The DMV office will issue a temporary driver license without a photo to you.
-Allow two weeks to receive your photo driver license by mail.
+The DMV office will issue a temporary license without a photo to you.
+Allow two weeks to receive your new license by mail.

 Can I get the motorcycle road test waived?

-The DMV will waive the motorcycle road test if you are qualified and you complete an approved course.
-To get information about approved courses in your area, visit the NYS Motorcycle Safety Program website or call the MSF toll-free at 1-800-446-9227.
+We can waive the test if you are qualified and you complete an approved course.
+To get information about approved courses in your area, visit the New York State Motorcycle Safety Program website or call toll-free at 1-800-446-9227.

 To qualify for the waiver you must

 - be 16 years of age or older

-- have a valid NYS license (Class A, B, C, D, DJ or E)
+- have a valid NY State license (Class A, B, C, D, DJ or E)

 - have a valid class M or MJ motorcycle learner permit

-- present either a Basic Rider Course (BRC) or a Basic Rider Course 2 License/Waiver (BRC2-LW) Course completion card issued by the NYS Motorcycle Safety Foundation within two years of completing the course
+- present either a Basic Rider Course (BRC) or a Basic Rider Course 2 License/Waiver (BRC2-LW) Course completion card issued by the NY State Motorcycle Safety Foundation within two years of completing the course